material-motion/material-motion/starmap/specifications/streams/sources/README.md

 # Sources

 A motion source is the beginning of a motion stream.
-It produces events by connecting a platform value emitter to a motion stream.
-Sources are usually simple global functions that return a MotionObservable.
+It produces events often by connecting to an existing value emitter.
+A source can be created by invoking a global function that returns a MotionObservable.

-Sources have two internal shapes: inline and object-oriented.
+Sources have two subscription shapes: inline and object.

 ## Inline subscriptions